google-research-datasets/tydiqa/leaderboard.md

 6. Submit an official run to the TyDi QA leaderboard system.
 You may only do this once a week.

+**COMING SOON: The leaderboard submission system will be coming online in February 2020.
+The following steps are for use on that system.**

 ## Creating a Docker Container with Your Submission

 First, make sure that you have set up a profile as instructed on the